arenaxr/arena-docs/content/schemas/message/gltf-model-lod.md

 ==========================

-Simple switch between the default gltf-model and a detailed one when a user camera is within specified distance
+Simple switch between the default gltf-model and a detailed one when a user camera is within specified distance.
+Requires `object_type: gltf-model`.

 GLTF Model Level of Detail Attributes
 --------------------------------------